labgem/microscope-user-doc/docs/content/mage/editor.rst

 E. coli K12
 ===========

-This menu indicates the best BLAST hit for the current Genomic Object against the genome of Escherichia coli K12, if any.
+This menu indicates the best BLAST hit for the current Genomic Object against the genome of *Escherichia coli K12*, if any.

 This dataset is a useful reference since E. coli is a very well known bacteria, with a carefully annotated genome and large quantities of experimental data and publications are available.